 - The Slimes found in the Depths in Dark Souls.
 They aren't particularly dangerous, but the first one you meet drops on your head out of nowhere, and is guaranteed to freak you out.

-- Resident Evil has at least two of these in the form of Nyx, a flesh consuming amoeba featured in Outbreak File#2 and Carla/Fake Ada's form
+- Resident Evil has a few of these in the form of Nyx, a flesh consuming amoeba featured in Outbreak File#2 and Carla/Fake Ada's One-Winged Angel form.

 - The Halloween Hack: The Evil Ecto, which looks like a Palette Swap of the Soul Consuming Flames.
 They are found in the creepy part of Twoson sewers, which means they are basically ghosts.
 They have a creepy scream and can Mind Rape Varik with Brainshock Alpha.